ibakshay/commentcreator/README.md

 # Usage

-Create .github/workflows/greet-contributors.yml file and add the below workflow.
+Create `.github/workflows/greet-contributors.yml` file and add the below workflow.
 That is all it is required to greet your contributors within the pull request.

+##Basic

 ``` yml